jlggross/codar.me/nodejs-intro/README.md

 The configuration steps covered in a section above.
 To run the first node.js script we have to:

 1. Select the Git bash terminal in VsCode
-2. In the terminal, go to the file's folder and run the command `node index.js`
+2. In the terminal, go to the file's folder and run the command `$ node index.js`

-We can check the node.js version with `node -v`
+We can check the node.js version with `$ node -v`

 ------------------------------------------------------------------------
 Class 02 - Modules - CommonJS